-We must pay a minimum amount of dividends to maintain our status as a REIT.
-Our future dividends and future distributions of the Operating Partnership will be determined by our Board of Directors, in its sole discretion, based on actual and projected financial condition, liquidity and results of operations, cash available for dividends and limited partner distributions, cash reserves as deemed necessary for capital and operating expenditures, financing covenants, if any, and the amount required to maintain our status as a REIT.
+We make distributions on our units in amounts sufficient to maintain Simon's qualification as a REIT.
+Simon is required each year to distribute to its stockholders at least 90% of its REIT taxable income after certain adjustments.
+Future distributions will be determined by Simon's Board of Directors, in its sole discretion, based on actual and projected financial condition, liquidity and results of operations, cash available for distributions, cash reserves as deemed necessary for capital and operating expenditures, financing covenants, if any, and the distributions that may be required to maintain Simon's status as a REIT.

-Common stock cash dividends during 2015 aggregated \$6.05 per share.
-Common stock cash dividends during 2014 aggregated \$5.15 per share.
-In January 2016, our Board of Directors declared a quarterly cash dividend of \$1.60 per share of common stock payable on February 29, 2016 to stockholders of record on February 12, 2016.
+Distributions during 2015 aggregated \$6.05 per unit.
+Distributions during 2014 aggregated \$5.15 per unit.
+In January 2016, Simon's Board of Directors declared a quarterly cash dividend of \$1.60 per share.
+The distribution rate on our units is equal to the dividend rate on Simon's common stock.